z4kk4/z4kk4/README.md

 ###  🧶 i'm working on some cool personal web projects.
 ###  🧶 i'm working on an IOT university project based on Rpis, mqtt and node-red.
-###  🍿 on my job i'm maintaining an JSON based web automation framework.
+###  🍿 on my job i'm maintaining a JSON based web automation framework.

  ## languages and stack:
 <div style="text-align:center">